 7 Deadly Spins Fastpitch has high standards for quality instruction and player relationships.

-Instructor levels range from 1-5 and refer primarily to the amount of experience an instructor has teaching hitting, catching, or pitching.
-Levels offer several options for our clients to meet their needs.
+Instructor levels range from 1-2 and refer primarily to the amount of experience an instructor has as well as their time with the company.

 If you have questions please call our front desk at 610-440-4349.

 Fielding, Hitting, Catching

 Alex MacLean started playing softball when she was 5 years old and she has been hooked ever since.
 She graduated from Northampton Area High School in 2009 and hold records in career wins (51) and shutouts (29).

 After graduating high school MacLean went on to play Division 1 softball at Bucknell University.
 As a freshman she was named rookie of the year and tournament MVP, she also threw the team’s first no-hitter in two decades.
 MacLean currently holds 9 spots on the program’s top-10 single season record lists including games played, starts, wins and strikeouts.
 In addition, she holds 6 spots on the program’s career lists including games, starts, shutouts and strikeouts.

 Alex works with students of all ages.
 She is passionate about developing students and helping them reach their goals.
 Alex is a certified instructor with Tincher Pitching.

 Briane (BB) Aquila is a 2021 Graduate of Whitehall High School and is currently a student at Cedar Crest College majoring in Psychology.
 In her freshman campaign Aquila helped Cedar Crest finish 3rd in the Colonial States Athletic Conference.

 BB has been playing softball for 15 years.
 She played for Whitehall High School and for the Lehigh Valley Heat 18u and 23u teams.
 BB was a member of the 2022 7DS summer camp staff where she worked with players of all ages.